Jury to begin deliberations at Harvey Weinstein rape trial - NewsBreak

 Jury to begin deliberations at Harvey Weinstein rape trial

-LOS ANGELES — (AP) — The jury has received the case and are set to begin deliberations Friday afternoon in the Los Angeles trial of Harvey Weinstein.
+The jury has received the case and are set to begin deliberations Friday afternoon in the Los Angeles trial of Harvey Weinstein .

 Jurors will have to decide on two rape counts and five other sexual assault counts after hearing more than four weeks of evidence in the trial of the 70-year-old former movie mogul.